gordon-cs/gordon-360-api/RemoteDesktopToVM.md

 5. If, upon start up, it asks you "Accept Certificate?", just refuse.
 6. You can close the Server Manager window that automatically opens each time you start the virtual machine.

-If you were connecting in order to run the server locally, click [here](https://github.com/gordon-cs/gordon-360-api/blob/develop/README.md#running-the-server-locally) to pick up where you left off.
+If you were connecting in order to run the server locally, click [here](https://github.com/gordon-cs/gordon-360-api/blob/develop/README.md#running-the-server-locally) to return to those instructions.

 ## Connect from Windows